bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+Handles the scheduling of all processes.

+Manage the computer's resources, such as the central processing unit, memory, disk drives, and printers.

+Establish a user interface.

 2. Describe the job of the Scheduler in the OS in general.

+The scheduler is responsible for determining which applications to be executed next out of the queue.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+One of the major benefits is that is separates processes into categories and allowing them to have different priority levels.

 ## Programming Exercise: The Lambda School Shell (`lssh`)